akirademoss/DjangoBackendTutorial/README.md

 # DjangoBackendTutorial
 This is a basic introduction to the Django Rest Framework.
 I've posted this here so I can easily refer to it accross machines.
 Note that I am running this on Linux Ubuntu 18.04 LTS

-Following the steps below, you should be able to reproduce the below screenshot:
+## Following the steps below, you should be able to reproduce the below screenshot:
 ![django](https://user-images.githubusercontent.com/8731829/48966253-a2becb80-ef82-11e8-949f-f10efadd1b8d.png)

-## Setup our Backend
+## Setup Backend

 clone the repositroy:-
 ```